pnimac/urlshortener/README.md

 API Servers: Start with 4-6 instances behind a load balancer, each capable of handling 200-300 RPS.
 Database: A distributed database with 10-20 nodes to handle both storage and high read/write throughput.
 Cache Layer: A distributed cache with 3-4 nodes, depending on the load and cache hit ratio.

-# Out of Scope
-The user registers an account

 # High Level Design
 On a high level, we would need following components in our design: